Floquet Dissipative Phase Transitions: Abstract

 \section{Abstract}

-Dissipative phase transitions (DPTs) are traditionally characterized through the spectral properties of a time-independent Liouvillian superoperator.
-However, this definition cannot be applied to time-periodic (Floquet) systems that cannot be exactly recast into equivalent time-independent problems.
-In this article, we develop a general framework to characterize DPTs in time-periodic open quantum systems by analyzing the spectrum of the Floquet propagator.
-We first study driven-dissipative Kerr resonators, known to display a DPT, showing that counter-rotating terms in the drive induce a shift in the critical point and a significant change in the time scales associated with the transition.
-We then investigate DPTs in the driven quantum Rabi model and in its time-independent approximated counterpart, the driven Jaynes-Cummings model.
-We find that the Rabi model exhibits distinct critical features as the ultrastrong coupling regime is approached.
-Moreover, our Floquet analysis unveils the disappearance of the DPT in the deep strong coupling regime of the quantum Rabi model due to light-matter decoupling.
-Our rigorous approach sets the stage for the study of dissipative criticality in a broad class of time-dependent open quantum systems.
+Dissipative phase transitions (DPTs) are traditionally characterized through the spectrum of a time-independent Liouvillian superoperator.
+However, this definition does not apply to time-periodic (Floquet) systems that cannot be exactly recast as time-independent problems.
+Here, we develop a general framework to characterize DPTs in time-periodic open quantum systems through the spectrum of the Floquet propagator.
+We first study driven-dissipative Kerr resonators, known to display a DPT, showing that counter-rotating terms in the drive shift the critical point and significantly change the time scales associated with the transition.
+We then investigate DPTs in the driven quantum Rabi model and its time-independent approximation, the driven Jaynes-Cummings model, finding that the Rabi model exhibits distinct critical features as the ultrastrong coupling regime is approached.
+Moreover, our Floquet analysis unveils the disappearance of the DPT in the deep strong coupling regime, due to light-matter decoupling.
+Our approach sets the stage for the study of dissipative criticality in a broad class of time-dependent open quantum systems.